PimmyTrousers/ComputerAlgorithms/AlgorithmNotes.md

 ## **Selection Sort**

 one of the simplest sorting algorithms is as follows, find the smallest element in the array and exchange it for the first value in the array.
 Then find the next smallest element and exchange it for the second value in the array.
 Continue this until the entire array is sorted.
 This method of sorting is called selection sort and is one of the most trivial sorting algorithms out there.
-Below is an exmaple of selection sort
+Below is an example of selection sort

 ```
 public class Selection{